-Based on the above product specifications, the final enzyme preparation meets international and Code specifications for enzyme preparations used in the production of food.
+Certificate of Analyses (CoA) were provided on three samples of the enzyme preparation which indicated compliance with the specifications.
+Based on the CoA against the above specifications, the final enzyme preparation meets international and Code specifications for enzyme preparations used in the production of food.